Support our work by becoming our Patron! Learn More

 As mentioned at the beginning of this article the final check is the most critical step in guest room cleaning, This makes the difference between just cleaning the room and delivering a professional job.
 Using a guestroom inspection checklist ensures that the desired results or standards of the hotel are consistently achieved.

-Another advantage of inspecting the room is to find any problems that may have been overlooked during the room cleaning well before the guest notice it and raise a complaint or dissatisfaction.
+Another advantage of inspecting the room is to find any problems that may have been overlooked during the room cleaning well before the guest notices it and raises a complaint or dissatisfaction.

-Also, a routine cleaning can maintain a guestrooms fresh, clean and spotless in appearance for a certain period of time.
+Also, routine cleaning can keep guestrooms fresh, clean, and spotless in appearance for a certain period.
 But after a while, all rooms should undergo deep cleaning.
 Using a deep cleaning or spring cleaning checklist ensures that all areas are covered during the deep cleaning process and also a special schedule is followed for the deep cleaning activity of all guest rooms.